Withdrawals

 Withdrawal after acceptance due to funding limitations

 We ask that authors submit papers to our journal only if they have funding.
-Before submitting, please make sure that you have the necessary funds to pay the APC in case of acceptance.
+Before submitting, please ensure you have the funds to pay the APC if the manuscript is accepted.

 https://advances.umw.edu.pl/en/article-processing-charges/